kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 ...

-= Is it compatible with Adsense and other ad networks? =
+= Is it compatible with AdSense and other ad networks? =

-The plugin is compatible with any add network but also depends on how you're loading the ads into the site.
-We only merge and minify css and javascript files enqueued in the header and footer that match your own domain name... which would exclude any external ads.
+The plugin is compatible with any add network but also depends on how you are loading the ads into the site.
+We only merge and minify css and JavaScript files enqueued in the header and footer that match your own domain name... which would exclude any external ads.
 If you're using a plugin that uses JS to insert the ads on the page, there could be issues.
 Please report on the support forum if you found such case.

 ...

 = After installing, why did my site feels slow to load? =

-The cache regeration happen's once per url or if the included CSS + JS files change.
-If you need the same set of CSS and JS files in every page, the cache file will only be generated once and reused for all other pages, however if you have a CSS or JS that is generated dynamically and uses a time based query string, (url changes on every pageview), you must add it to the ignore list by wildcard.
+The cache regeneration happens once per URL or if the included CSS + JS files change.
+If you need the same set of CSS and JS files in every page, the cache file will only be generated once and reused for all other pages, however if you have a CSS or JS that is generated dynamically and uses a time based query string, (url changes on every page view), you must add it to the ignore list by wildcard.

 ...

-= How do I use the precompressed files with gzip_static on Nginx? =
+= How do I use the pre-compressed files with gzip_static on Nginx? =

 When we merge and minify the css and js files, we also create a `.gz` file to be used with `gzip_static` on Nginx.
 You need to enable this feature on your Nginx configuration file if you want to make use of it.

 ...

-= Where is the YUI Compressor option gone to? =
+= Where is the YUI Compressor option gone? =

-This functionality depends on wheter you have exec and java available on your system and PHP can detect it or not.
-It will be visible on the basic Settings page under the JavaScript Options section and it's available for JS files only.
+This functionality depends on whether you have exec and java available on your system and PHP can detect it or not.
+It will be visible on the basic Settings page under the JavaScript Options section and it is available for JS files only.

 ...

 = After installing, why are some images and sliders not working? =

-a) You cannot do double minification as it will break things, so make sure you have disabled any features on your theme or other plugins, that perform minification of css, html and js files.
+a) You cannot do double minification, as it will break things, so make sure you have disabled any features on your theme or other plugins, which perform minification of css, html and js files.

 b) Are you trying to use the defer JS or CSS options, without understanding exactly how it works?
 Be advised that most themes do not work properly with those options on.

-c) The plugin relies on PHP Minify to minify javascript and css files, however it's not a perfect library and there are plugins that are already minified and do not output a min.js or min.css name and end up being minified again.
+c) The plugin relies on PHP Minify to minify JavaScript and css files, however it is not a perfect library and there are plugins that are already minified and do not output a min.js or min.css name and end up being minified again.
 Try to disable minification on JS and CSS files and purge the cache.

 d) Sometimes a plugin conflicts with another when merged.
 Try to disable CSS processing first and see if it works.
 Try to disable JS processing second and see if it works.
 Try to disable HTML minification last and see if it works.
-If one of those work, you know there's a conflict.
+If one of those work, you know there is a conflict.

 e) If you have a conflict, try to add each CSS and each JS to the ignore list, one by one until you find the one that causes the conflict.
-If you have no idea which files to add, check the log file on the status page for a list of files.
+If you have no idea of which files to add, check the log file on the status page for a list of files.

 ...

-= Why are some of the CSS and JS files not being merged ? =
+= Why are some of the CSS and JS files not being merged? =

 The plugin only processes (same domain) JS and CSS files enqueued using the official method outlined here: https://developer.wordpress.org/themes/basics/including-css-javascript/

-Some developers enqueue all files properly but may still "print" conditional tags directly in the header, while they should be following the example as explained on the codex: https://developer.wordpress.org/reference/functions/wp_script_add_data/
+Some developers enqueue all files properly but might still "print" conditional tags directly in the header, while they should be following the example as explained on the codex: https://developer.wordpress.org/reference/functions/wp_script_add_data/

 Because "printing CSS and JS tags on the header and footer is evil" (seriously), we cannot capture those files and merge them together.

-There are also specific ways to enqueue files meant to be loaded for IE users only, mobile users, desktop users, printers, etc, else those may be merged together and break things.
+There are also specific ways to enqueue files meant to be loaded for IE users only, mobile users, desktop users, printers, etc., else those may be merged together and break things.
 There is a blacklist and default ignore list on the PRO tab because of this.

 ...

-= How can I load CSS async, get the critical path or why is there a flash of unstyle content when I enable this? =
+= How can I load CSS async, get the critical path or why is there a flash of unstyled content when I enable this? =

 This is an advanced option for highly skilled developers.
 Do not try to fiddle with these settings if you are not one, as it will almost certainly break your site layout and functionality.